Computation and Neural Systems

-The Computation and Neural Systems (CNS) program was established at the California Institute of Technology in 1986 with the goal of training Ph.D. students interested in exploring the relationship between the structure of neuron-like circuits/networks and the computations performed in such systems, whether natural or synthetic.
+The Computation and Neural Systems (CNS) program was established at the California Institute of Technology in 1986 with the goal of training PhD students interested in exploring the relationship between the structure of neuron-like circuits/networks and the computations performed in such systems, whether natural or synthetic.
 The program was designed to foster the exchange of ideas and collaboration among engineers, neuroscientists, and theoreticians.

 History

 In the early 1980s, having laid out the foundations of VLSI, Carver Mead became interested in exploring the similarities between computation done in the brain and the type of computations that could be carried out in analog silicon electronic circuits.
-Mead joined with John Hopfield, who was studying the theoretical foundations of neural computation, to expand his study.
-Mead and Hopfield's first joint course in this area was entitled “Physics of Computation”; Hopfield teaching about his work in neural networks and Mead about his work in the area of replicating neuronal structures in highly integrated electronic circuits.
+Mead joined with Nobelist John Hopfield, who was studying the theoretical foundations of neural computation, to expand his study.
+Mead and Hopfield's first joint course in this area was entitled “Physics of Computation”; Hopfield teaching about his work in neural networks and Mead about his work in the area of recreating neuronal structures in highly integrated electronic circuits.
 Given the interest among both students and faculty, they decided to expand upon these themes in the following year.
-Richard Feynman joined them and three separate courses resulted: Hopfield's on neural networks, Mead's on neuromorphic analog circuits, and Feynman's course on the physics of computation.
+Nobelist Richard Feynman joined them and three separate courses resulted: Hopfield's on neural networks, Mead's on neuromorphic analog circuits, and Feynman's course on the physics of computation.
 At this point, Mead and Hopfield realized that a new field was emerging with neural scientists and the people doing the computer models and circuits all talking to each other.